Rod Rosenstein, the Mystery Man Behind Comey Firing

 “That special prosecutor ought be appointed by someone who was a senior career official at Justice Department — not another one of these political appointees,” said Sen. Mark Warner (D-Va.), the ranking Democrat on the Senate Intelligence Committee, which is running a parallel investigation of the Russian hacking and its links to Trump.
 On Wednesday, his panel subpoenaed Flynn for documents related to that investigation.

-Reached by phone in Cambridge, Mass., one of Rosenstein’s former law professors at Harvard, Philip Heymann, who himself served as deputy attorney general during the Clinton administration, had some advice for his former student.
+Reached by phone in Cambridge, Massachusetts, one of Rosenstein’s former law professors at Harvard, Philip Heymann, who himself served as deputy attorney general during the Bill Clinton administration, had some advice for his former student.
 “If I were talking to Rod,” he said, “I would tell him to hire a special counsel or an independent prosecutor because he can’t establish the credibility that he said was the purpose of firing Comey.”

 Photo by Win McNamee/Getty Images